Crecto/crecto/README.md

 # can use the following aggregate functions: :avg, :count, :max, :min:, :sum
 Crecto::Repo.aggregate(User, :count, :id)
 Crecto::Repo.aggregate(User, :avg, :age, Crecto::Repo::Query.where(name: 'Bill'))

+#
+# Multi / Transactions
+#

+# create the multi instance
+multi = Crecto::Multi.new

+# build the transactions
+multi.insert(insert_user)
+multi.delete(post)
+multi.delete_all(Comment)
+multi.update(update_user)
+multi.update_all(User, Crecto::Repo::Query.where(name: "stan"), {name: "stan the man"}) multi.insert(new_user)

+# insert the multi using a transaction
+Crecto::Repo.transaction(multi)

+# check for errors
+# If there are any errors in any of the transactions, the database will rollback as if none of the transactions happened
+multi.errors.any?
 ```

 ## Contributing